 - It demonstrates that firms are progressive and professional in the digital sphere

 If you have additional questions, we have a wealth of resources at domains.cpa, including a white paper, FAQs and sign-up information for the new service.
+We also have a video in which I discuss how firms are creating new branding opportunities with their .cpa domains by moving beyond just their firm names.
 We live in a digital age, and CPAs can improve the trust and security in their online calling cards with this new restricted domain.
-Be sure to reserve your .cpa domain name before the Early Application phase expires on Oct.
-31.